danielamansolino/Simon/README.md

 ## Getting Started
 [Click to Play Simon!](https://danielamansolino.github.io/Simon/)

 Welcome to Simon, press play to start.
 Follow the sequence of the colors and sounds.
-In this version of the game you become a winner by following the sequences five times succesfully!
+In this version of the game you become a winner by following the sequences five times succesfully!.
+You can keep playing after you win to get a higher score.
 The game is over when you don't complete a sequence successfully.To restart the game press Play Again.

 ## Planned Future Enhancements
 - I would like to add an audio to play when the game is over.